-If you received an income tax credit or refund for buying a diesel-powered highway vehicle, reduce your basis in that vehicle by the credit or refund allowable.
-For more information about this credit or refund, see Publication 378, Fuel Tax Credits and Refunds.
+If you received an income tax credit or refund for a diesel-powered highway vehicle that you purchased before August 21, 1996, reduce your basis in that vehicle by the credit or refund allowable.

 Section 179 Deduction

 If you take the section 179 deduction for all or part of the cost of business property, decrease the basis of the property by the deduction.
 For more information about the section 179 deduction, see Publication 946.